 It is strongly recommended that parents apply sunscreen to their child each morning.
 Children should bring additional sunscreen (labeled) to apply throughout the day.
-When approved, staff will assist with the application of sunscreen/insect repellent spray.
-This permission will be indicated in ePACT.
+When necessary, staff will assist with the application of sunscreen/insect repellent spray.
+Should parents request that sunscreen lotion/insect repellent be applied, parents will be required to complete a Sunscreen/Insect Repellent Form granting staff permission to assist with the application.
 Hats and UV-protective clothing are also recommended for outside activities.